Signage and Amenities

 Bike Parking at Transit Stations and Exchange

 Bike racks are available at all major transit stations and exchanges.
 TransLink also provides secure bike lockers at rapid transit stations and major bus exchanges for a small rental fee.
-For information on locker availability and rental terms, visit TransLink's website.
+Secure bike parkades are also available at some rapid transit stations.
+For information on bike parking offered by TransLink, visit TransLink's website.

 Maintenance of Bike Routes